hardcamls/zprize/ntt-build-instructions.md

 5. If you'd like to run more tests, open the file and change the `--num-test-caes` flag to something bigger.

-{2 Running Test against Test Files}
+## Running Test against Test Files

 1. Make sure you have installed Xilinx runtime `path/to/xrt/setup.sh`